Topological Higgs Amplitude Modes in Strongly Interacting Superfluids: A Ginzburg-Landau analysis via strong-coupling random phase approximation

 The generating functional for connected $l$-particle local Green's function is defined by

 Here the local Hamiltonian is

 and $\expval{\cdots}_\loc$ means that the average is taken with respect to $\hat H_\loc$.
 Upon reverting above equation, we obtain

-The effective action given in Eq.~\eqref{hs1} is used by Ref.~\cite{fisher1989,sachdev2011} to study the quantum phase transition between the SF phase and the MI phase.
-However, as pointed out by Sengupta and Dupuis \cite{sengupta2005}, in the SF phase, the Green's function obtained is not physical, thus the excitation spectrum is out of reach.
+The effective action given in Eq.~\eqref{hs1} is used by Ref.~\cite{fisher1989boson,sachdev2011quantum} to study the quantum phase transition between the SF phase and the MI phase.
+However, as pointed out by Sengupta and Dupuis \cite{sengupta2005mott}, in the SF phase, the Green's function obtained is not physical, thus the excitation spectrum is out of reach.
 More importantly, it is hard to investigate the topology associated with the inverse of the hopping matrix, being generally a complicated infinite-range hopping matrix.

 We can kill two birds with one stone by performing a second HS transformation.
 This process decouples the hopping term in Eq.~\eqref{hs1}, where the pure local $\varphi$ field can be integrated out again.
-Since the correlation function built from the auxiliary field introduced in this second HS transformation and the original bosonic fields $a$ are the same (the proof is easy and can be found in Ref.~\cite{sengupta2005}), we use the same notation for them.
-The resulting effective action is
+Since the correlation function built from the auxiliary field introduced in this second HS transformation and the original bosonic fields $a$ are the same (the proof is easy and can be found in Ref.~\cite{sengupta2005mott}), we use the same notation for them.
+The resulting effective action is \begin{widetext}

-where all higher-order local vertex functions are neglected.
+\end{widetext} where $\cdots$ denotes higher-order local vertex functions, which are neglected.
 Here, the one-particle local vertex function is given by $\Gamma_\loc^{(1)} = [G_\loc^{(1)}]^{-1}$ (from here on we will omit the superscript in $G^{(1)}$ for the single-particle Green's function).
-While the two-particle local vertex function $\Gamma_\loc^{(2)}$ can be obtained from the one- and two-particle connected local Green's function using the standard formula \cite{negele1988},
+While the two-particle local vertex function $\Gamma_\loc^{(2)}$ can be obtained from the one- and two-particle connected local Green's function using the standard formula \cite{negele2018quantum},

 Before proceeding further, we review the local problem defined by Eq.~\eqref{loch}.
 For a given site, it is already diagonal in particle number basis.
 The ground state has $q$ bosons with $q=\lfloor \mu/U\rfloor+1$ if $\mu>0$, and $q=0$ otherwise, and the corresponding energy $e_q = -\mu q+(U/2)q(q-1)$.
-The single-particle Green's function is
+The single-particle Green's function is (for $\tau>0$)

 where $Z_\loc = \sum_{n=0}^\infty \ee^{-\beta e_n}$.
 In Matsubara frequency space at zero temperature, it becomes